CLOSER-Cohorts/training-development/HUN-REN/managing-questions.md

 ---

-## Generic DDI structures (Question Groups)
+## Generic DDI structures (Groups)

-QustionGroups are useful for adhoc grouping.
+QuestionGroups are useful for adhoc grouping.
 Groups can reference a concept.
 This is a more flexible way of managing question-concept relationships than assigning a concept reference to the QuestionItem directly.

 ---